ycc0602/AspNetCore.Docs/aspnetcore/grpc/loadbalancing.md

 * Configures the created channel with the address `dns://backend.default.svc.cluster.local`.
 The `dns` schema maps to `DnsAddressResolver`.
 * Doesn't specify a load balancer.
 The channel defaults to `PickFirstLoadBalancer`.
 * Starts the gRPC call `SayHello`.
-  * `DnsAddressResolver` resolves IP addresses for the host name `backend.default.svc.cluster.local`.
+  * `DnsAddressResolver` resolves IP addresses for the hostname `backend.default.svc.cluster.local`.
 The result is cached and periodically refreshed.
-The host name value depends upon the environment.
+The hostname value depends upon the environment.
   * `PickFirstLoadBalancer` attempts to connect to one of the resolved IP addresses.
   * The call is sent to the first IP address the channel successfully connects to.

 A load balancer is specified in the service config.
 If no service config or load balancer is specified, the channel defaults to `PickFirstLoadBalancer`.
 Another load balancer implementation that is included is `RoundRobinLoadBalancer`.
 The `RoundRobinLoadBalancer` attempts to connect to all IP addresses returned by the address resolver.
-The load balancer then distributes load across all IP addresses.
+The load balancer then distributes load across all connections.

 ```csharp
 var channel = GrpcChannel.ForAddress(